 The correct axles are still available, made by a company called Dexter and distributed by a lot of different folks.
 The most recommended source on Airforums is Colin Hyde, a guy who is difficult to get a hold of, but will get you direct bolt-on replacements.
 Probably worth the trouble to email him a few times to get what you need.

 I bought my axles from Andy Rogozinski from Inland RV Center.
-He got on the phone and talked to me about what I needed.
-We agreed to upgrade my axles from 2800 lbs to 3500 lbs each and from 10" to 12" brakes.
+He has since sold the business, so I can't vouch for the current ownership.
+Andy and I agreed to upgrade my axles from 2800 lbs to 3500 lbs each and from 10" to 12" brakes.
 The larger axles meant I had to slightly modify the frame because the axle tube was a bit thicker and the bolts didn't all line up.
 The hardware included was mostly not the right size, so I bought other hardware to install at Lowes, which carries Grade 8 fasteners in the hardware aisle drawers.
 The axles drop-shipped from a company called Redneck Trailer Supplies.